 DO include hobbies involving sports or community service.

-DO convert your resume to a PDF file if you are going to email it to someone.
+DO convert your resume to a PDF file if you are going to email it to a hiring manager.
 On a Mac, you can print to PDF.
 If you are on a different type of platform, you can use a free online resource like FreePDFConvert.com or PDFConverter.
+However, if you are sending your resume to a recruiter or a company that uses an applicant tracking system, send a Word document instead.
+Many types of recruiting software don’t read PDF documents as well as they read Word documents, and recruiters want to be able to take notes on the document and potentially edit it for submittals.

 DO write a cover letter to send with your resume.
 You never know if a particular recruiter ignores or loves cover letters, so why take a chance by neglecting to send one?

 DO invest in a professional resume writer if creating a resume is something you dread or if you know that you will have difficulty completing the task well.
-To see what a good resume writer can do, here are some sample resumes created by Joe Perez, formerly of Writing Wolf (Mr. Perez no longer writes resumes but I like these samples so I left them here as great examples):
+To see what a good resume writer can do, here are some sample resumes created by Joe Perez of Writing Wolf:

 DON’T lie or grossly exaggerate your accomplishments.
 Tell the truth.